VictorNorman/PythonProblems/_sources/expressions.rst

             .. activecode:: expr5

-               Write a small program that asks the user for a number of days and then prints out the number of complete weeks for that number of days.
-E.g., if the user enters 9, the program prints out 9 days is 1 complete week (and some remaining days).
+               You are a bean counter who counts beans and puts them into piles of 16 beans each.
-               If the user enters 15, the program prints out 2.
+               Your manager gives you some number of beans and asks you to tell him how many full piles that will produce.
+Write a program that asks for the number of beans and prints out the number of full piles.
                ~~~~
                # replace this comment with your code
                ====